privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/circuits.md

 #### Tally Votes Input Hasher

-An utility template that generates a sha256 hash of the provided tally inputs.
+A utility template that generates a sha256 hash of the provided tally inputs.

 ![TallyVotesInputHasher](/img/circuits/tallyInputHasher.svg)